the-teachingRSE-project/competencies/competencies.md

               & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{NEW}&
-    Struggles to learn new methods and skills due to split curiosity between research goal and software project.&
+    Struggles to learn new methods and skills due to split research focus between research goal and software project.&
     Gets support from the RSE team to explore new methods and skills, make relevant contacts and learn more about the domain.&